 Your information is held in a client file and on our client database, and on paper based records which are held in a locked cabinet with restricted access.

-We will also use your data for statistical reports for monitoring purposes to see how our services are performing.
+We will also use your data for statistical reports for monitoring purposes to see how our services are performing and how we can improve them.
 Statistics will not include any information that could be used to identify any individual.

 We process this information because it is necessary in the performance of a contract, to fulfil our legal and regulatory obligations, and because it is in our legitimate interests to do so.